MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-log4j.md

 1. Include the log4j library as a dependency,
 2. Create a configuration file (either *log4j2.properties* or *log4j2.xml*) under the */src/main/resources* project directory.

-For more information related to configuring log4j, please refer [here](https://logging.apache.org/log4j/2.x/manual/index.html).
+For more information related to configuring log4j, see [Welcome to Log4j 2](https://logging.apache.org/log4j/2.x/manual/index.html).

 ## Adding Maven dependencies